bradlet/stringsearch/README.md

 You can manipulate the size of the test sets with environment variables.
 To do so, type "N=___" before "gradle run".
 For example:
 > N=150000 gradle run

+Other environment variables available to alter runtime behavior:

+'pattern' -- the pattern you'd like to search for.
+**Note**: test set is randomly generated, so complex patterns may be unlikely to appear.
+> Values: Any non-empty string

+'x' -- number of times to run the tests.
+> Values: Any positive integer

+'verbose' -- add text to print all matches found.
+> Values: 'true', or 'false'